 (vi) Prior to the first use of the ice rink, details shall be submitted to and approved in writing by the Local Planning Authority as to how sustainable transport choices will be promoted.
 This shall include promotion of bus services and safe illuminated pedestrian and cycle routes.
 The development shall be carried out in accordance with the approved details.

 Reason: For the reasons of sustainability and traffic management.

-report and above, would not cause undue harm to interests of acknowledged importance, with particular reference to the impact on the amenities of local residents, the impact on the Green Belt, and impact on the local highway network and car parking.
-As such the proposal complies with Policies GB1, GP1 and GP23 of the City of York Development Control Local Plan and Government policy contained within Planning
+The proposal, subject to the conditions listed in the report and above, would not cause undue harm to interests of acknowledged importance, with particular reference to the impact on the amenities of local residents, the impact on the Green Belt, and impact on the local highway network and car parking.
+As such the proposal complies with Policies GB1, GP1 and GP23 of the City of York Development Control Local

-Policy Guidance note 2 'Green Belts'.
+Plan and Government policy contained within Planning Policy Guidance note 2 'Green Belts'.